rsinger86/drf-typed-views/README.md

     # ORM logic here...
 ```

 In this example, `year` is required and must come from the URL path and `title` is an optional query parameter because the `default` is set.
-This is similar to Django REST's (serializer fields)[https://www.django-rest-framework.org/api-guide/fields/#core-arguments]:  passing a default implies that the filed is not required.
+This is similar to Django REST's [serializer fields](https://www.django-rest-framework.org/api-guide/fields/#core-arguments):  passing a default implies that the filed is not required.

+### Additional Validation Rules

+Todo...

 ### Nested Body Fields